apache/hudi/rfc/rfc-51/rfc-51.md

 ## Background

-In some use cases where hudi tables is used as streaing source, We want to be aware every records' changing in one commit exactly.
+In some use cases where hudi tables is used as streaming source, We want to be aware every records' changing in one commit exactly.
 In a certain commit or snapshot, which records are inserted, which records are deleted, and which records are updated.
 Even for the updated records, both the old value before updated and the new value after updated are needed.

 To implement this capacity, we have to upgrade the write and read parts.
 Let hudi can figure out the changing data when read.
 And in some cases, writing the extra data to help querying the changing data if necessary.